mpetuska/kmdc/README.md

 # Kompose Material Design Components (KMDC)

+> The library is currently very experimental with no API stability guarantees.
+Breaking changes are being introduced each release.

 A set of Kotlin wrappers
 over [material-components-web@13.0.0][material-components-web]
 library providing Jetbrains Compose DSL for building beautiful WEB UIs.
 The API surface is identical to JS version,